 Skip to Content

 Massey’s Bachelor of Speech and Language Therapy with Honours combines academic coursework with supervised clinical experience.
 You’ll work alongside practising speech-language therapists to gain clinical hours in a wide range of settings such as schools, rehabilitation centres, child development services and community settings.
-You can get your practical experience across New Zealand.

 The Bachelor of Speech and Language Therapy with Honours requires a commitment to academic and practical excellence that will make you the best speech-language therapist you can be.
 This will be reflected in your ability to help your patients communicate when you join the workforce.